KYMCO SUPER 8 50 / 150

 Design and Amenities

-Overall, the Super 8 is quite a nice scooter.
+Overall, the Super 8 is very nice scooter.
 It’s got sharp sporty styling and the 2-stroke has the performance potential to compete with scooters like Yamaha’s BWs 50 and Aprila’s SR50.
-The low price of the Super 8 is likely going to be enough to convince many buyers that it’s worth accepting simpler engine technology while competitors like Aprilia’s SR50 are using amazing liquid cooled, direct injected, fuel injected motors.
+The low price of the Super 8 is likely going to be enough to convince many buyers that it’s worth accepting simpler engine technology while competitors like Aprilia’s SR50 are using fancy liquid cooled, direct injected, fuel injected motors.
 Like its competitors, the Super 8 has a front disc brake and reasonable underseat storage.
 Aprilia does take it a step further with a glovebox and a rear disc brake, but you do pay a large premium for that.
-The Super 8 is a more affordable entry into the high performance scooter scene, so it will appeal to a lot of people based on that and because it’s less common and easier to work on than some of those other scooters.
+The Super 8 is an affordable entry into the high performance scooter scene and it’s also a lot easier to work on and cheaper to maintain than the SR50.